← Back to 後漢書

 []

 Note: Hua Qiao's text reads 'tall trees cast no shade.'
-The *Zhou yi* praises the meaning of moving with the hour.
-Laozi says to temper brilliance and mingle with the dust of the world.
+The Changes says: 'How great is the meaning of suiting the time!'
+Laozi says: 'Blunt its sharpness and align its light; merge with the dust.'
 Hence the gloss: the Way values joining the multitude.

 58